Steps we’ve taken at Medact

-Adapting our Peace & Security Campaigning
+Peace & Security

 As our first piece explains, Gaza is particularly under-prepared for an outbreak of COVID-19 due to the impacts of the blockade and regular attacks.
 We joined this call with Physicians for Human Rights Israel and 17 international organisations for Israel to lift its blockade of Gaza and to put in place immediate steps to prevent the spread of the virus.